The table below presents a comparison of continents on Earth and Mars.

 Click on image for full size version (160K GIF)

 Image from Mars Global Surveyor, NASA/JPL

-There are two regions on Mars which seem to be higher than the rest of
+There are the two regions on Mars which seem to be

-a small continent on Earth.
-These two features may thought of as the continents of Mars.
+features may be thought of as the continents of Mars.